Genez-io/deployapps-landing-page/content/posts/what-is-serverless-security.md

 ### Serverless framework security

 Serverless frameworks are platforms that are used to build and deploy serverless applications.
 They make it easier for full-stack developers to deploy code with cloud providers.
-Genezio, {{< external-link link="https://github.com/sst/sst" >}}SST{{< /external-link >}}, or {{< external-link link="https://github.com/hashicorp/terraform" >}}Terraform{{< /external-link >}} are all well-established examples of serverless frameworks.
+DeployApps, {{< external-link link="https://github.com/sst/sst" >}}SST{{< /external-link >}}, or {{< external-link link="https://github.com/hashicorp/terraform" >}}Terraform{{< /external-link >}} are all well-established examples of serverless frameworks.
 Serverless framework security refers to the measures these frameworks take to protect code or apps.

 ### Side with serverless frameworks that have addressed privacy